 • Eggs.
 Helps bind, provide richness, tenderize, and give structure to the bread.

 • Greek yogurt.
-Makes the inside super moist.
+Makes the inside super moist and adds a boost of protein.
 Feel free to sub with sour cream.

 • Grated zucchini.
 The star ingredient!
 You’ll need to grate 1 large zucchini and strain it from the water, but there is no need to squeeze out all of the moisture.